tekknolagi/tekknolagi.github.com/_posts/2025-09-11-walking-around.md

    indicate what regions produced what output.
 1. It's open source and you can add your own compiler.

-This combination lowers the barrier to check *tremendously*.
+This combination lowers the barrier to check things *tremendously*.

 Now, sometimes you want the reverse: a Compiler Explorer -like thing in your terminal or editor so you don't have to break flow.
 I unfortunately have not